Child Struggling With Math Facts? What Parents Should Notice Early

 Why can my child not remember math facts?

 Some children need more time, better instruction, or less pressure.
-In other cases, trouble remembering math facts can reflect weak number sense, math anxiety, or a deeper dyscalculia-style learning difficulty.
+In other cases, trouble remembering math facts can reflect weak number sense or a deeper dyscalculia-style learning difficulty.

 Does struggling with math facts mean my child has dyscalculia?